3 Keys That Determine the Length of Your Sales Cycle

 And there’s the problem.

 Most salespeople don’t effectively utilize a consultative approach and therefore, lack the ability to uncover urgency.
-Using statistics from Objective Management Group’s (OMG) assessments of around 2.5 million salespeople, let’s take a look at stats from three of the 21 Sales Core Competencies to better understand how bad it is:
+Using statistics from Objective Management Group’s (OMG) assessments of around 2.5 million salespeople, let’s look at the numbers from three of the 21 Sales Core Competencies to better understand how bad this problem is:

 sales effectiveness in 3 competencies

 As you can see, a little more than half of the top 5% and around a third of the next 15% of salespeople are strong at taking a consultative approach.
-After that, fuhgeddaboudit (according to Google AI, that is the proper spelling!)
+After that, fuhgeddaboudit (Proper spellingaccording to Google AI)

-It’s a sales training issue and a sales coaching issue because most salespeople are not even exposed this type of sales approach, and of those who are, few sales trainers teach it correctly, it’s rarely demonstrated through role-play, and most salespeople don’t practice.
-So it’s no wonder that most salespeople can’t execute it.
+It’s both a sales training and a sales coaching issue because most salespeople are not exposed this type of sales approach, and of those who are, relatively few sales trainers teach it correctly, it’s rarely demonstrated through role-play, and most salespeople don’t practice.
+It’s no wonder that most salespeople can’t execute it.
 For you golfers out there, it’s the difference between 3-putting and 1-putting across an 18-hole round.
 That gets me down from about a 105 to a 70!
-And of course it’s easier to 1 or 2 putt if your approach gets you near the pin.
-And now we’re back to the consultative approach, the sales equivalent to a great chip shot, pitch or lob.
+For example, a lot of the sales training my firm provides is to companies that weren’t able to execute either SPIN Selling or The Challenger Sale, both being consultative approaches.
+To use a golf analogy, the consultative approach is the sales equivalent to a chip shot, pitch or lob that puts you within 6 feet of the hole.

 If you develop the ability to uncover compelling reasons to buy, create urgency, sell value, and have those conversations with decision makers, you will be amazed at how short your sales cycles will become.